sukanyabeuria/Fraud-Shield/README.md

     └── model_metadata.json
 ```

+The trained model is loaded through `FraudPredictor`.

+The ML service does not use hard-coded fraud predictions.

-The trained model produces a fraud probability that is combined with rule-based signals through the hybrid scoring layer to generate the final risk assessment.
+The generated fraud probability is combined with deterministic fraud rules through the hybrid scoring layer.

-The API's ML service delegates prediction to the trained `FraudPredictor`, which loads the configured XGBoost model and supporting artifacts rather than using hard-coded prediction responses.

 ---